ofallonlabs/saeedmirshekari/_src/blog/bank-churn-prediction.md

 ---
 layout: blog_base_andrew.njk
-title: "Success Story: A New Mentee Project in O'Fallon Labs"
+title: "Home Run: A New Project Completed in O'Fallon Labs"
-description: Bank Churn Prediction
+description: Andrew is a is one of the recent graduates from 1-on-1 Mentoring Program in O'Fallon Labs.
+This article is an overview of one of his Data Science project that he did in O'Labs in late 2022.
-meta_title: Bank Churn Prediction
+meta_title: Customer Churn Prediction
-meta_description: Bank Churn Prediction
+meta_description: "Bank churn, or the loss of customers to other financial institutions, is a significant problem for banks because it can lead to a decline in revenue and profitability. "
 author: Kaiyuan (Andrew) Liang
 date: 2023-01-21T04:24:33.293Z
 tags: